 Puzzle 1930 Montreal Canada.
 The American News Company limited.
-Lovell's picture jig-saw puzzle.
-Toby Edward Rosenthal, cardinal portrait.
+Lovell's picture jig-saw puzzle.Toby Edward Rosenthal,cardinal portrait.

-Shipping to United States: $9.96
+Shipping to United States: $9.93

-Manufactured by John Lovell & Sons Limited, Montreal, Canada, this puzzle came in a soft cardboard box puzzle is "Series A - Number 6".
+Manufactured by John Lovell & Sons Limited, Montreal, Canada, this puzzle came in a soft cardboard puzzle box is "Series A - Number 6".

-The box that opens at each end is 1.9 cm or 3/4 inch thick x 25.3 cm or 10 inches wide x 20.3 cm or 8 in height.
+The box that opens at each end measures 1.9 cm or 3/4 inch thick x 25.3 cm or 10 inches wide x 20.3 cm or 8 high.

-These puzzles were designed as an inexpensive item and were packaged in this way to keep costs down.
+These puzzles were designed as an inexpensive item and were packaged this way to keep costs down.

 Beautiful collector's item

-If you have any questions, don't hesitate.
+If you have any questions do not hesitate.

 Returns & Exchanges